ARoibu/andrei-roibu-travelsite/README.md

 # andrei-roibu-travelsite
 # Description

-The purpose of this project is to recreate a basic travel website from mockups and style guide provided.
+The purpose of this project is to recreate a basic travel website.
 HTML and CSS was used for this project.
 Effects and animations were included.

 ## Usage